Alien Ant Farm: Rejoining of Zamora and Corso (2007–2010)

-Always And Forever and upcoming sixth studio album (2011–present)
+Always and Forever and Mantras (2011–present)

 The band's "ANTicipation" 2011 Tour took place across the continental U.S. from July to October 2011.
-They also took part in the "Michael Forever Tribute Concert" which took place on October 8, 2011 in Cardiff, Wales.
+They also took part in the "Michael Forever Tribute Concert" which took place on October 8, 2011, in Cardiff, Wales.
 Alien Ant Farm started writing new material and in July 2012 started recording their fifth album, Always and Forever, at Groovemaster Studios in Chicago in July 2012.
 In March 2013 they set up a crowdfund, using PledgeMusic, to finance the album's release.
 The first single from Always and Forever, "Let 'Em Know", was released in May 2013.
 Also in the summer of 2013, Alien Ant Farm participated in "The Big Night Out Tour", opening for Hoobastank and Fuel.

-Founding-member and bassist Tye Zamora left Alien Ant Farm in March 2014 and was replaced by Tim Peugh.
+Zamora left the band for a second time in March 2014 and was replaced by Tim Peugh.
 At the same time Michael Anaya joined as a touring member of the band, providing backing vocals, percussion, and keyboards.
 Another single, Homage, was released in September 2014, followed a month later by E.P.
 Phone Home.
 The album Always and Forever was released on February 24, 2015.

 On March 31, 2016, Alien Ant Farm announced on their official Facebook page that they were writing material for a new album.
 On May 17, 2016, the band took part in the Make America Rock Again super tour throughout the summer and fall 2016.
 In addition, they announced a headlining tour where they intend to perform the album Anthology in its entirety.
-In early 2018, they toured the UK with Soil and Local H, and then embarked on the "Gen-X Tour", alongside Buckcherry, P.O.D., and Lit.

-On May 8, 2020, the new single "Everything She Wants" was released digitally on streaming services.
-It is a cover of the song by Wham!.